 Tax Credit Investment is a means of making an investment that helps socially, environmentally, or even governmentally.
 The government uses tax credits to encourage growth in necessary areas of the economy.
 A Tax Credit Investment almost guarantees a return on your investment by getting a higher tax return or paying less taxes during tax season.

 Depending on the specific tax credit program, Tax Credit Investments can be great ways to invest in socially conscious ways.
-New Market Tax Credits, for example, encourage growth in low-income areas.
+New Markets Tax Credits, for example, encourage growth in low-income areas.
 Others might prompt green energy resources or improve diversity.

 Is a Tax Credit Good or Bad — And What Is It?